neoforged/Documentation/docs/resources/server/loottables/index.md

 Minecraft uses loot tables at various points in the game, including block drops, entity drops, chest loot, fishing loot, and many others.
 How a loot table is referenced depends on the context:

 - Every block will, by default, receive an associated loot table, located at `<block_namespace>:blocks/<block_name>`.
 This can be disabled by calling `#noLootTable` on the block's `Properties`, resulting in no loot table being created and the block dropping nothing; this is mainly done by air-like or technical blocks.
-- Every subclass of `LivingEntity` will, by default, receive an associated loot table, located at `<entity_namespace>:entities/<entity_name>`.
+- Every subclass of `LivingEntity` that is not in the `MobCategory.MISC` category (as determined by `EntityType#getCategory`) will, by default, receive an associated loot table, located at `<entity_namespace>:entities/<entity_name>`.
 This can be changed by overriding `#getLootTable` if you are directly extending `LivingEntity`, or by overriding `#getDefaultLootTable` if you are extending `Mob` or a subclass thereof.
 For example, sheep use this to roll different loot tables depending on their wool color.
 - Chests in structures specify their loot table in their block entity data.
 Minecraft stores all chest loot tables in `minecraft:chests/<chest_name>`, it is not required (but recommended) to follow this practice in mods.
 - The loot tables for gift items that villagers may throw at players after a raid are defined in the [`neoforge:raid_hero_gifts` data map][raidherogifts].
 - Other loot tables, for example the fishing loot table, are retrieved when needed from `level.getServer().getLootData().getLootTable(lootTableId)`.
 A list of all vanilla loot table locations can be found in `BuiltInLootTables`.